Alternate Names: Alumina Calcined, Calcnd Alum, Ground Alumina, Corundum

 The Ravenscag:Alumina mix was applied to a buff stoneware fired at cone 10R (by Kat Valenzuela).
 Matting begins at only 5% producing a very dry surface by 15%.
 This "psuedo matte" surface is simply a product of the refractory nature of the alumina as a material, it does not disassociate in the melt to yield its Al2O3 as an oxide (as would a feldspar, frit or clay).
 The same test using alumina hydrate demonstrates that it disassociates somewhat better (although not completely).

 These are glazed test bars of two fritted white clay bodies fired at cone 03.
 The difference: The one on the right contains 13% 200 mesh quartz, the one on the left substitutes that for 13% 200 mesh calcined alumina.
-Quartz has the highest thermal expansion of any traditional ceramic material, alumina has the lowest.
+Quartz has the highest thermal expansion of any traditional ceramic material.
 As a result the alumina body does not "squeeze" the glaze (put it under some compression).
 The result is crazing.
 There is one other big difference: The silica body has 3% porosity at cone 03, the alumina one has 10%!